Nicodemo Scarfo: Criminal years

-In 1954, Scarfo was proposed for membership into the Philadelphia crime family.
-He was inducted by then boss Joseph Ida at a ceremony held in New Jersey, alongside two of his uncles who were also inducted as full-fledged soldiers.
-Scarfo was reportedly arrogant and stubborn, having declined to marry the daughter of Consigliere Joe Rugnetta, leaving him embarrassed and disrespected, briefly causing friction within the family.
-In 1963, Scarfo pleaded guilty to manslaughter for fatally stabbing a longshoreman; he spent about six months in prison.
+In 1954, Scarfo was proposed for membership into the Philadelphia crime family, and was inducted by then-boss Joseph Ida at a ceremony held in New Jersey alongside two of his uncles, who were also inducted as full-fledged soldiers.
+Scarfo was reportedly arrogant and stubborn, having declined to marry the daughter of consigliere Joe Rugnetta, leaving him embarrassed and disrespected, briefly causing friction within the family.
+In 1963, Scarfo pleaded guilty to manslaughter for fatally stabbing a longshoreman, and spent about six months in prison.
 After his release, he was sent to Atlantic City, New Jersey by Angelo Bruno to oversee the operations there.
 Scarfo served almost two years in prison from 1971 to 1973 for refusing to testify to the New Jersey State Commission of Investigation.
 He served time with boss Angelo Bruno and Genovese crime family members Gerardo Catena and Louis Manna, the latter of whom he formed a close relationship with.

 In 1976, Atlantic City legalized gambling, and Scarfo prioritized gambling as his main source of income.
 At the time he was dispatched to Atlantic City, it was considered a backwater.
 However, its rise as a gambling mecca made Scarfo a powerhouse.

 His cement contracting company "Scarf, Inc", which was shared with his nephew, received business as developers built new casinos in Atlantic City; Scarfo would intimidate businesses into buying from his company.
-In 1978, Scarfo and his associate, Nicholas "Nick the Blade" Virgilio, shot and murdered judge Edwin Helfant for refusing to cooperate with them and to help Virgilio receive a lighter sentence as he was facing murder charges, in exchange for $12,500.
+In 1978, Scarfo and his associate, Nicholas "Nick the Blade" Virgilio, shot and murdered judge Edwin Helfant for refusing to cooperate with them and help Virgilio receive a lighter sentence on murder charges he was facing in exchange for $12,500.
 Scarfo acted as the getaway driver.
 Meanwhile, Virgilio fired numerous rounds into the judge as he dined with his wife in a restaurant.
 He made it a public execution and made him an example to anyone that wasn't willing to give him what he wanted.
-In 1979, criminal associate and contractor Vincent Falcone was shot twice and killed by Scarfo's nephew Phil Leonetti on Scarfo's orders, after making negative remarks about the company and Scarfo.
+In 1979, criminal associate and contractor Vincent Falcone was shot twice and killed by Scarfo's nephew Phil Leonetti on Scarfo's orders after making negative remarks about the company and Scarfo.